 Exceptions are used in the Java bindings to signal fatal errors to the calling applications.
 This replaces the major and minor codes used in the C-bindings specification as a method of signaling failures.
 The GSSException class handles both minor and major codes, as well as their translation into textual representation.
 All GSS-API methods are declared as throwing this exception.

-Section

-gss_display_status Retrieve textual 6.8.5, 6.8.6, representation of error 6.8.8, 6.8.9 codes.
+RFC 2743 Routine Function Section gss_display_status Retrieve textual representation of error codes.
+7.8.5, 7.8.6, 7.8.8, 7.8.9